Auxier Asset Management Sells 2,425 Shares of Cerner Co. (NASDAQ:CERN)

-Auxier Asset Management decreased its holdings in Cerner Co.
-(NASDAQ:CERN) by 2.9% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 82,240 shares of the company’s stock after selling 2,425 shares during the period.
-Cerner comprises about 1.2% of Auxier Asset Management’s investment portfolio, making the stock its 22nd biggest holding.
-Auxier Asset Management’s holdings in Cerner were worth $5,638,000 at the end of the most recent quarter.
+Auxier Asset Management lowered its stake in Cerner Co.
+(NASDAQ:CERN) by 2.9% during the second quarter, according to its most recent Form 13F filing with the SEC.
+The firm owned 82,240 shares of the company’s stock after selling 2,425 shares during the period.
+Cerner makes up 1.2% of Auxier Asset Management’s holdings, making the stock its 22nd biggest holding.
+Auxier Asset Management’s holdings in Cerner were worth $5,638,000 as of its most recent filing with the SEC.

-Several other institutional investors have also bought and sold shares of CERN.
-RMR Wealth Builders purchased a new position in shares of Cerner in the 2nd quarter worth $84,000.
-Orion Portfolio Solutions LLC boosted its stake in shares of Cerner by 143.1% in the 2nd quarter.
-Orion Portfolio Solutions LLC now owns 1,196 shares of the company’s stock worth $82,000 after buying an additional 704 shares during the last quarter.
-Martin & Co.
-Inc. TN boosted its stake in shares of Cerner by 1.4% in the 2nd quarter.
-Martin & Co.
-Inc. TN now owns 66,694 shares of the company’s stock worth $4,572,000 after buying an additional 900 shares during the last quarter.
-Griffin Asset Management Inc. boosted its stake in shares of Cerner by 2.4% in the 2nd quarter.
-Griffin Asset Management Inc. now owns 18,455 shares of the company’s stock worth $1,265,000 after buying an additional 425 shares during the last quarter.
-Finally, AQR Capital Management LLC boosted its stake in shares of Cerner by 50.0% in the 2nd quarter.
-AQR Capital Management LLC now owns 447,636 shares of the company’s stock worth $30,377,000 after buying an additional 149,253 shares during the last quarter.
-83.30% of the stock is owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors also recently modified their holdings of CERN.
+RTW Investments LP bought a new position in shares of Cerner in the second quarter worth $81,054,000.
+Acadian Asset Management LLC increased its position in shares of Cerner by 451.9% in the first quarter.
+Acadian Asset Management LLC now owns 1,072,473 shares of the company’s stock worth $67,554,000 after purchasing an additional 878,160 shares during the period.
+Mackenzie Financial Corp boosted its stake in Cerner by 13,760.9% in the first quarter.
+Mackenzie Financial Corp now owns 818,068 shares of the company’s stock valued at $51,530,000 after buying an additional 812,166 shares in the last quarter.
+Nordea Investment Management AB boosted its stake in Cerner by 107.4% in the second quarter.
+Nordea Investment Management AB now owns 1,349,906 shares of the company’s stock valued at $91,524,000 after buying an additional 698,933 shares in the last quarter.
+Finally, Morgan Stanley boosted its stake in Cerner by 31.2% in the first quarter.
+Morgan Stanley now owns 2,868,059 shares of the company’s stock valued at $180,660,000 after buying an additional 682,655 shares in the last quarter.
+Institutional investors own 83.30% of the company’s stock.

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, October 13th.
-Stockholders of record on Friday, September 25th will be issued a $0.18 dividend.
-The ex-dividend date is Thursday, September 24th.
-This represents a $0.72 annualized dividend and a dividend yield of 1.00%.
-Cerner’s dividend payout ratio (DPR) is 29.88%.
+CERN has been the topic of several research analyst reports.
+Zacks Investment Research lowered Cerner from a “buy” rating to a “hold” rating and set a $72.00 price objective on the stock. in a research note on Tuesday, August 4th.
+Jefferies Financial Group reaffirmed a “buy” rating and issued a $88.00 price objective on shares of Cerner in a research note on Tuesday, August 11th.
+Morgan Stanley raised their price objective on Cerner from $58.00 to $62.00 and gave the company an “underweight” rating in a research note on Friday, July 31st.
+Stephens began coverage on Cerner in a research note on Monday, July 6th.
+They issued an “equal weight” rating and a $75.00 price objective on the stock.
+Finally, Royal Bank of Canada reissued a “buy” rating and set a $80.00 price target on shares of Cerner in a research note on Thursday, July 30th.
+Two research analysts have rated the stock with a sell rating, six have assigned a hold rating and eleven have issued a buy rating to the stock.
+The company has an average rating of “Hold” and an average target price of $77.48.

-In other news, insider Tracy L. Platt sold 6,948 shares of Cerner stock in a transaction dated Friday, July 31st.
-The stock was sold at an average price of $71.38, for a total value of $495,948.24.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Director Gerald E. Bisbee, Jr. sold 7,456 shares of Cerner stock in a transaction dated Thursday, August 6th.
-The stock was sold at an average price of $69.86, for a total value of $520,876.16.
-The disclosure for this sale can be found here.
-Insiders own 0.33% of the company’s stock.
+Cerner (NASDAQ:CERN) last issued its earnings results on Wednesday, July 29th.
+The company reported $0.63 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.61 by $0.02.
+The business had revenue of $1.33 billion during the quarter, compared to the consensus estimate of $1.36 billion.
+Cerner had a return on equity of 18.19% and a net margin of 9.23%.
+The firm’s revenue for the quarter was down 7.0% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.66 earnings per share.
+As a group, equities analysts expect that Cerner Co. will post 2.47 EPS for the current fiscal year.

-A number of equities analysts have recently issued reports on the company.
-Deutsche Bank raised their price target on Cerner from $72.00 to $77.00 and gave the stock a “buy” rating in a research note on Friday, July 31st.
-Jefferies Financial Group restated a “buy” rating and issued a $88.00 price target on shares of Cerner in a research note on Tuesday, August 11th.
-BidaskClub downgraded Cerner from a “sell” rating to a “strong sell” rating in a research report on Tuesday, August 25th.
-Royal Bank of Canada reiterated a “buy” rating and set a $80.00 target price on shares of Cerner in a research report on Thursday, July 30th.
-Finally, Stephens began coverage on Cerner in a research report on Monday, July 6th.
-They set an “equal weight” rating and a $75.00 target price on the stock.
-Two analysts have rated the stock with a sell rating, six have given a hold rating and eleven have assigned a buy rating to the stock.
-The stock has a consensus rating of “Hold” and a consensus price target of $77.48.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, October 13th.
+Shareholders of record on Friday, September 25th will be issued a $0.18 dividend.
+The ex-dividend date of this dividend is Thursday, September 24th.
+This represents a $0.72 dividend on an annualized basis and a yield of 1.00%.
+Cerner’s payout ratio is currently 29.88%.

 Cerner Corporation provides health care information technology solutions and tech-enabled services in the United States and internationally.
 The company offers Cerner Millennium architecture, a person-centric computing framework, which includes clinical, financial, and management information systems that allow providers to access an individual's electronic health record (EHR) at the point of care, and organizes and delivers information for physicians, nurses, laboratory technicians, pharmacists, front- and back-office professionals, and consumers.